MaterializeInc/materialize/doc/user/content/get-started/quickstart.md

     CREATE TABLE fraud_accounts (id bigint);
     ```

-1. In a new browser window, side-by-side with this one, navigate to the [Materialize console]
+1. In a new browser window, side-by-side with this one, navigate to the
-(https://console.materialize.com/), and pop open another SQL Shell.
+[Materialize console](https://console.materialize.com/), and pop open another
+SQL Shell.

 1. To see results change over time, let's `SUBSCRIBE` to a query that returns
 the Top 5 auction winners, overall.